sylvaticus/juliatutorial/0 - introduction.md

 To automatically download, compile and install a package run from a julia console (only once) `Pkg.add("mypackage")`.
 But before you do that, run `Pkg.update()` to be sure your local list of packages and their versions is up to date.

-Then, in the concole or at the beginning of the script using the functions provided by the package just inlude a `using mypackage` statement.
+Then, in the console or at the beginning of the script using the functions provided by the package just inlude a `using mypackage` statement.

 Packages that you may pretty surelly will need are `Winston` (plotting) and `DataFrames` (R-like tabular data).